Drive-thru COVID-19 Vaccination Clinic At Dover International Speedway Brings 'A Lot Of Hope' To Delaware

 DOVER, Del.
-(CBS) — A six-day drive-thru COVID-19 vaccination clinic is up and running in the state of Delaware.
-Pit crews don’t typically look like this but left turns are still very much in fashion at Dover International Speedway.Red Cross In Desperate Need Of Healthy Blood Donors To Cover Shortfalls Caused By Recent Winter Weather
+(CBS) — A drive-thru COVID-19 vaccination clinic is up and running in the state of Delaware.
+Pit crews don’t typically look like this but left turns are still very much in fashion at Dover International Speedway.Stimulus Check Latest: What's The Timeline For Another Economic Relief Payment?

 A collaboration between the Delaware Emergency Management Agency, FEMA, and the speedway resulted in the area’s first mass vaccination site for Delawareans receiving their second dose of the COVID-19 vaccine.